WNCP-AI/2025-v313-ai-buildathon/PLAN.md

 - Avoid spaces in repository names (use hyphens instead)

 ### Subtree Path Considerations
-- All current subtrees map to the root (`/`) of their respective repositories
+- Some subtrees map to the root (`/`) of their repositories (Beginner Demo Code, Advanced Demo Code)
-- If specific folders within repositories need to be mapped, update the "Subtree Path" column
-- Consider using Git subtree with specific paths for large repositories with folder-specific requirements
+- Others intentionally map to specific subfolders via split-based imports:
+  - `skymarket-instructions` → `/tracks/developer` and `/tracks/expert`
+  - `tutorial-wncp-ai-beginner-skymarket` → `/resources`
+- Use the split-based workflow above to add or update subpath-mapped subtrees reliably

 ### Repository Organization
 - **Resources Management**: The `resources/` folder is managed as a separate subtree in `./General Resources/` for better organization